staeter/ziplist/README.md

 This package is inspired by [guid75/ziplist](https://package.elm-lang.org/packages/guid75/ziplist/latest/) and Richard Feldman's conference [Making Impossible States Impossible](https://www.youtube.com/watch?v=IcgmSRJHu_8).

-This package is quite young and hasn't been thoroughly checked so you may have some bugs using it.
-If ever this happens post an issue on gh or make a pull request that solves it.
-Thanks!
+This package don't have automated tests.
+If ever some unexpected behaviour happens, please post an issue on gh or make a pull request that solves it.
+Also if you code some automated tests for the module I would love you <3 Thanks!

 # ziplist